bradrn/brassica/Documentation.md

 ### Backreferences

-Recall that Brassica matches up each category in the target to the corresponding category in the replacement, going in order from left to right.
+Recall that Brassica matches up each category in the replacement to the corresponding category in the target, going in order from left to right.
 Thus, a rule `[p t k] [m n ŋ] / [m n ŋ] [p t k]` will change ⟨pŋ⟩ to ⟨mk⟩ and ⟨tm⟩ to ⟨np⟩.
-We can picture this as follows:
+We can picture this as follows, with the first category in the replacement associated to the first category in the target, and similarly for the second categories:
 ```
 [p t k] [m n ŋ] / [m n ŋ] [p t k]
 ───┬─── ───╥───   ───┬─── ───╥───